drakkan/sftpgo/README.md

 Some Linux distro packages are available:

 - For Arch Linux via AUR:
   - [sftpgo](https://aur.archlinux.org/packages/sftpgo/).
-This package follow stable releases.
+This package follows stable releases.
 It requires `git`, `gcc` and `go` to build.
   - [sftpgo-bin](https://aur.archlinux.org/packages/sftpgo-bin/).
-This package follow stable releases downloading the prebuilt linux binary from GitHub.
+This package follows stable releases downloading the prebuilt linux binary from GitHub.
 It does not require `git`, `gcc` and `go` to build.
   - [sftpgo-git](https://aur.archlinux.org/packages/sftpgo-git/).
-This package build and install the latest git master.
+This package builds and installs the latest git master.
 It requires `git`, `gcc` and `go` to build.

 Alternately, you can [build from source](./docs/build-from-source.md).